One braider and helper pictured in 1465 CE, from the Spanish altar

 Mistress Azza al-Shirazi (Zoe Kuhn Williams)

 To buy a printed booklet containing most of this material, see the SCA Compleat Anachronist Order Page and order CA # 108.
-Please note the errata for this document; the errata are NOT YET XXX fixed in pages on this website.
+Please note the errata for this document; the errata are fixed in pages on this website.
 The patterns 24 and up in "The Braid Patterns" are not in the CA, nor are the "New Sources".
 A second Compleat Anachronist is currently being worked on.

 This article focuses on the 15th through 17th century English-language instructions for making braids.
 We studied the braid directions in sample manuscripts (the late examples had silk and metallic thread examples still stitched into the pages).
 We both came to this study with knowledge of basic fingerloop braiding.
 Zoe learned fingerloop braiding when she was 12, and she has taught children as young as 7 years old.
 Lois learned fingerloop braiding from Ed Franquemont, who was taught by village women in mountainous Chinchero, Peru.
 Zoe and Lois met at Pennsic War, when they took each other's classes on braiding.